RobinRehmers/Calling-functions-and-mid-function-hooking-from-Csharp/README.md

 # Function calling and hooking in Csharp

 The project's goal was to reverse engineer and manipulate game memory in the RPG "The Elder Scrolls V: Skyrim".
-The main objective of this project is to inject a DLL into the game, which allows for spawning items directly into the player's inventory through an external WPF application.<br />
+The main objective is to inject a DLL into the game, which allows for spawning items directly into the player's inventory through an external WPF application.<br />

 ## Reverse Engineering Process<br />